 Cognitive factors associated with weight-loss maintenance

-Satisfaction with the bodyweight achieved during treatment and confidence in their ability to lose additional weight without professional help is positively correlated with weight-loss maintenance.
+Satisfaction with the bodyweight achieved during treatment and confidence in their ability to lose additional weight without professional help are positively correlated with weight loss maintenance.

 Personality traits are distinguishing qualities or characteristics that are the embodiment of an individual.
 They are your habitual patterns of behaviour, thoughts, and emotions that are relatively consistent and stable over the years and differ across individuals.
 By influencing behaviour they may play an important role in weight loss and weight loss maintenance.
 Among the various personality traits, ‘novelty-seeking’ is associated with obesity as well as with difficulty in losing weight.
 Novelty seeking is one of the defining characteristics of a ‘sensation-seeking’ personality in humans.
 It has been defined as “the seeking of novel sensations, and the willingness to take physical, social, legal and financial risks for the sake of such experiences.”
 High novelty-seeking scores indicate a strong appetite drive; as a result, binge eaters were found to score high on novelty seeking.
 Studies have shown that obese subjects who were successful in losing more than 10 per cent of their weight scored significantly lower on novelty-seeking than those who did not manage to lose that much weight; high scores in novelty-seeking are associated with less success in achieving behavioural therapy-induced weight loss.

 Another aspect of personality ‘locus of control’, has also been shown to influence weight loss maintenance.
 Locus of control is the degree to which people believe that they have control over the outcome of events in their lives, as opposed to external forces beyond their control.
 Individuals with “internal locus of control” perceive they have control over the environment and feel they can control stimuli; in contrast, individuals with “external locus of control” perceive that their life is regulated by something outside their control.
 Individuals with an internal locus of control are more likely to lose weight and maintain weight loss without any external support, compared to individuals with an external locus of control.
-The concept of locus of control is intimately connected with self-efficacy (one’s belief in one’s ability to succeed in specific situations or accomplish a task).
+The concept of locus of control is intimately connected with self-efficacy discussed earlier.